 FORM 11-K

-(Mark One)

-✓ ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2010
+For the fiscal year ended December 31, 2013

 OR

-□ TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to
+☐ TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 1934

-For the transition period from
+For the transition period from to

 Commission File No.: 1-13079

-(Full title of plan)
+Ryman Hospitality Properties, Inc. 401(k) Savings Plan (Full title of plan)

-Gaylord Entertainment Company

-One Gaylord Drive

-Nashville, TN 37214

-(Name of issuer of securities held pursuant to the plan

-and address of principal executive office)
+Ryman Hospitality Properties, Inc. One Gaylord Drive Nashville, TN 37214 (Name of issuer of securities held pursuant to the plan and address of principal executive office)